 The program issues calls for proposals annually, which are usually based on that year’s Country Operational Plan (COP) themes or focus areas.
 The selection of grantees is done by a panel convened from across the mission.
 The grants for this year were focused on young girls, given the designation PEPFAR has made of Adolescent Girls and Young Women (AGYW) as a vulnerable group in the response.

 Ambassadors Fund for Cultural Preservation

-Since 2001, the U.S. government through the Department of State has provided direct small grant support to developing countries in all regions of the world for the preservation of cultural sites, cultural collections, and forms of traditional cultural expression, such as music, dance and language under the Ambassadors Fund for Cultural Preservation (AFCP).
+The U.S. Embassy is inviting NGO’s, museums, government ministries or similar institutions of to submit concept notes for the preservation of cultural sites, cultural collections, and forms of traditional cultural expression, such as music, dance and language under the Ambassadors Fund for Cultural Preservation (AFCP).

-For all enquiries including proposal requirements and format please contact the Public Affairs Office of the U.S. Embassy Windhoek at tel.
-061-229801 or email: PublicAffairsWindhoek@state.gov
+Should you be interested in applying for these grants please contact The Public Affairs Office of the U.S. Embassy Windhoek at tel.
+0852665452 or email: PublicAffairsWindhoek@state.gov

 Concept notes must be submitted by Friday, November 27, 2020